nicoboss/nsz/README.md

   -V, --verify          Verifies files after compression raising an unhandled
-                        exception on hash mismatch and verify existing NSP and NSZ files when given as parameter -t THREADS, --threads THREADS
+                        exception on hash mismatch and verify existing NSP and NSZ files when given as parameter -p, --parseCnmt       Extract TitleId/Version from Cnmt if this information cannot be obtained from the filename.
+Required for skipping/overwriting existing files and --rm-old-
+                        version to work properly if some not every file is named properly.
+Supported filenames:
+                        *TitleID*[vVersion]*
+  -t THREADS, --threads THREADS
                         Number of threads to compress with.
-Usless without enabeling block compression using -B. Numbers < 1 corresponds to the number of logical CPU cores.
+Numbers < 1 corresponds to the number of logical CPU cores.
   -o OUTPUT, --output OUTPUT
-                        Directory to save the output NSZ files -w, --overwrite       Continues even if there already is a file with the same name or title id inside the output directory -i INFO, --info INFO  Show info about title or file --depth DEPTH         Max depth for file info and extraction -x EXTRACT [EXTRACT ...], --extract EXTRACT [EXTRACT ...] extract / unpack a NSP
+                        Directory to save the output NSZ files -w, --overwrite       Continues even if there already is a file with the same name or title id inside the output directory -r, --rm-old-version  Removes older version if found -i INFO, --info INFO  Show info about title or file --depth DEPTH         Max depth for file info and extraction -x EXTRACT [EXTRACT ...], --extract EXTRACT [EXTRACT ...] extract / unpack a NSP
   -c CREATE, --create CREATE
-                        create / pack a NSP
+                        create / pack a NSP --rm-source           Deletes source file/s after compressing/decompressing.
+                        It's recommended to only use this in combination with --verify
 ```

 ## Credits